lifepillar/vimrc/Readme.md

 This repository contains my own Vim setup, which includes a `vimrc` file and a few plugins (as Git submodules).

-Solarized is the default theme.
+The default theme is [Solarized 8](https://github.com/lifepillar/vim-solarized8).
 To use a different theme, put a file called `vimrc_local` inside `.vim` and load your color scheme there.

-The 16 color version of Solarized is used, so your terminal **must** be configured to use Solarized, too!

 ### Requirements